springfall2008/batpred/docs/config-yml-settings.md

 Each trigger create an entity called 'binary_sensor.predbat_export_trigger_*name*' which will be turned on when the condition is valid connect this to your automation to start whatever you want to trigger.

-Set the name for each trigger, the number of minutes of solar export you need, and the amount of energy in kwH you will need available during that time period in apps.yaml:
+Set the name for each trigger, the number of minutes of solar export you need, and the amount of energy in kWh you will need available during that time period in apps.yaml:

 For example: